The Product Compass

 Claude Cowork feels different because it ships with a preset and a better UX.

-After configuring MCP servers, the main thing missing is an explicit execution contract: custom instructions that encourage autonomy and persist progress for jobs and tasks.
+After configuring MCP servers, the main capability missing is an explicit execution contract: custom instructions that encourage autonomy and persist progress for jobs and tasks.

 To fix that, I created a dedicated Claude project with a set of custom instructions.